Ypertex/blog/content/articles/innovation-in-transformation/index.md

 Switching from organisms like caterpillars/butterflies to organizations---let's take a look at the media industry:

-Traditional media outlets always kept an eye on technological developments to improve parts of their business.
+Traditional media outlets always kept an eye on (mostly technological) developments to improve their business.
 Being innovative was considered important, if only for reasons of reputation.
-Some even went so far to create innovation departments to coordinate these efforts throughout their organizations.
-Yet for the longest time, innovations mostly represented marginal improvements and rarely disrupted the media market.
+Some even went so far to create innovation departments to foster and coordinate these efforts throughout their organizations.
+Yet for the longest time, innovations affected single parts of their business and rarely disrupted it in its entirety.

 Then came the moment when new technologies opened the door for a new breed of actors to propose new offers in new ways and new quantities.
 I'm referring to streaming services challenging traditional broadcasters. *Now* we're talking disruption---and if you're one of the established actors, you have a lot of "new" all at once to deal with.